daekyounglee/dso-with-timestamp/README.md

 Change some code to get timestamp in output textfile for mode 1(No photometric calibration).

-You must change your path of times file in dso/src/util/DatasetReader.h (line297)
+You must change your path of times.txt file in dso/src/util/DatasetReader.h (line297)